 “Yea.”
 I lied.
 “What about you?”

 “I’m from Russia.”
-She replied, “I’ve been living here for more than twenty years.”
+She replied, “I’ve been living here for twenty years actually.”

 “I guess you moved here when you were two or three?”
 I asked.